-I only carry brands that use high-quality stones like Swarovski crystals elements and semi-precious stones, carefully set using prong or bezel settings, to ensure the jewellery can be used continuously for many years!
+I only carry brands that use high-quality stones like Swarovski crystals elements and semi-precious stones, carefully set using prong or bezel settings (never glued!!), to ensure the jewelry can be used continuously for many years!

 You must be at least 14 to get pierced without parental consent for most piercings.